-Validating the OS environment
+Validation of the OS environment

-- Log in to the candidate host as root or as a user with superuser privileges.
+For the following validations, log in to the candidate host as root or as a user with superuser privileges.

 - If the output is x86_64, the architecture is 64-bit.
 Proceed to the next step.

 - If the output is i386/i486/i586/i686, the architecture is 32-bit.
 Stop this procedure and select a different host for the Analytics server.